CharlieCharlemagne/212-spring-2025/labs/lab-03/readme.md

 Classes are a fundamental concept in object-oriented programming.
 They allow you to define a blueprint for objects that can be created and manipulated in your program.
 In this lab, you will study the starter code provided and then complete the implementation of a class called `Date`.
+Start by inspecting the class definition in `date.h`, then the implementation of the class methods in `date.cpp`, and finally study the `date-tester.cpp` file that shows examples on how to create objects and use their defined methods.

-The class has the following data members:
+The class `Date` has the following data members:

 - `day`: an integer representing the day of the month;
 - `month`: an integer representing the month of the year;